I remember saying to my Teacher “I don’t know what to do with my life,” and him replying, “Neither do I. Isn’t it wonderful!”

-Ask them what they do want to do, however, and you are met with a blank stare.
+Ask them what they do want, however, and you’re met with a blank stare.

-And I believe that overwhelming choice is the main issue.
+And I believe that overwhelming choice is the main culprit.

 People become paralysed rather than liberated by the power of choice and, in many cases, end up drifting along aimlessly.
 When you don’t know what to do, you can easily end up doing nothing.

-“I Don’t Know What To Do with My Life”— A Modern Problem
+“I Don’t Know What To Do with My Life”— A Modern Dilemma

 Only a couple of generations ago, people had far fewer choices.
-Most people lived lives similar to their parents or their grandparents before them.
+Most people lived lives similar to those of their parents or grandparents before them.
 This is still the case in much of the world.

 They are free of the burden of overwhelming choice.

 Lack of choice keeps life simple.
-It is easier to find contentment when your options are limited and you don’t have so many decisions to make.
+It’s easier to find contentment when your options are limited and you don’t have so many decisions to make.

 I go into this topic a lot in my book Awaken The Happy You.